Overview¶

 The keyword parameter

-has been renamed todistance_matrices
+distance_matrixincheck_point_cloudshas been renamed todistance_matrices.

 Thanks to our Contributors¶